Custom coding: Advanced Webform Confirmation Pages

-In 3.x and newer versions of Webform, the use of PHP validation and processing has just deprecated because it's unsafe, but we can do anything we need, just we need to do it in a module.
-Here are the most important parts you'll need in order to communicate your module with your webform to do validation or processing of the data available to webform.
+In 3.x and newer versions of Webform, the use of PHP validation and processing is deprecated because it's unsafe, but you can do whatever you need to within a custom module.
+Here are the most important parts you'll need for your module to communicate with your webform and validate or process the data available to the webform.

-In this example, I have a webform that is being used so people can register for an event, after the user sends the form, it gets a confirmation page that uses some of the data the user provided, it prints an ID and it sends an email with the same information.
-I'll be using the 7.x version for this example but if you know how to code, you'll have no problems downgrading this to 6.x-3.x
+In this example, I have a webform that allows visitors to register for an event.
+After the user submits the form, they receive a confirmation page that uses some of the submitted data.
+It prints an ID and sends an email with the same information.
+I'll be using the 7.x version for this example but if you know how to code, you'll have no problems downgrading to 6.x-3.x

 The first step is to create a hook_menu with the callback to hold the confirmation page: